Meta (Facebook): Software Engineer Levels

 E10 – Engineering Fellow

 Meta has very few engineers at this level.
 They are all internally grown and never hired externally.
-This level is similar to Google’s own Fellow level.
-One example is the ex-CTO of Meta, currently a Senior Fellow, Mike Schroepfer.
+This level is similar to Google’s Fellow level.
+One example is Mike Schroepfer, Meta’s ex-CTO and currently a Senior Fellow.
+He organizes the famous (internal) SchrepTech, keeping all staff members connected with the amazing technology teams building across the company.

 Engineering Levels Abbreviation at Meta